Rabbies_Logotype_Hero_Navy_RGB_AW.png

 • Book your accommodation.
 The cheapest accommodation can book up quickly so try to book as far in advance as possible.
 The most budget friendly accommodation can include hostels and B&Bs.

 • Eat at lunch time.
 There is so much delicious Scottish food to try but eating out can be expensive.
 Luckily, there are plenty of restaurants and cafes in Scotland which offer great lunchtime meal deals.
-For example try Bloc+ in Glasgow where you can get a £4 burger on Tuesdays or a £6 steak on Wednesdays.
 Planning out your meals in advance can also help keep this cost low.

 • Choose free entertainment.
 Research some free attractions in Scotland and plan your holiday around these.
 For example, you don’t have to spend money to have a wonderful day at Loch Lomond.
 Simply pack a picnic and enjoy walking the picturesque hills and marvelling at the beautiful loch below you.
 Some other free attractions in Scotland include: